ZhiRongDev/HiCPEP/README.md

-# Hi-C Pearson matrix Approximated PC1 Pattern (HiC-PAPP)
+# Hi-C Pearson matrix Approximated PC1 pattern (HiCPAP)

 ## Requirements
 Create the requirements.txt with the support of `pip-tools`.